 Withdrawal from the College

-Students receive a pro-rata refund of tuition, room and board and fees up to the 60 percent point of the term based on the number of days attended as a percentage of the total number of days in the term.
-All refund checks are made payable to the student.
-If as a result of the withdrawal the student no longer meets the eligibility for financial aid that requires half-time or full-time enrollment for the term, the aid will be reduced or canceled in accordance with state and/or federal requirements.
-A refund schedule for complete withdrawal only can be obtained from the Office of Student Financial Services located in the basement of New Garden Hall.
-Withdrawal petition forms are obtained from and returned to the Office for Campus Life.
-A request to the registrar for a transcript of credits shall be considered neither a notice of withdrawal from the college nor a cancellation of room and/or board reservation.
+Students who completely withdraw from the College may be eligible to receive a partial refund of tuition, room and board.
+All refunds are paid to the student.
+If the withdrawal results in the student no longer being eligible for financial aid requiring half-time or full-time enrollment for the term, the applicable financial aid will be reduced or canceled in accordance with state and/or federal requirements.
+A refund schedule for complete withdrawal may be obtained from the Student Financial Services Office located in the basement of New Garden Hall.
+Withdrawal petition forms must be obtained from and returned to the Office for Campus Life.
+A request to the Registrar’s Office for a transcript of credits is NOT considered a notice of withdrawal from the College and is also NOT considered a cancellation of room and/or board reservations.